Physics Education Scholarships

-Attach a copy of your current transcript or DARS (both available on eServices for MSUM students).
-For new incoming students, attach a copy of your high school transcript.
+Returning students, attach a copy of your current transcript or DARS (both available on eServices for MSUM students).

 Please complete the Hart-Sipson scholarship essay by following the link below.
 You must complete this essay to be considered for this scholarship: https://mnstate.co1.qualtrics.com/jfe/form/SV_9uHKOb6Z05Ohug5